cleo/connector-batchapi/README.md

 -----END PKCS7-----
 ```

-When processing a PKCS#7 certificate chain, any issuer certificates are ignored and the final "end entity" certificate is used (if for some reason there are multiple "end entity" certificates in the bundle, the first one is used).
+When processing a PKCS#7 certificate chain or a list of PEM certificates, the final "end entity" certificate is used (if for some reason there are multiple "end entity" certificates in the bundle, the first one is used) as the certificate that is linked to the connection.
+Any remaining certificates are imported into the certificate manager, typically the issuer chain, but are not referenced in the connection.

 If the certificate is already imported into Harmony, the existing certificate "href" reference is reused and an additional cross-reference is added to the certificate's `usage` links (see [`GET certs/{certid}`](https://developer.cleo.com/api/api-reference/get-certs-certid.html)).